 Agents need a robust Medicare portfolio with year-round sales to sustain and grow their books of business.
 Adding DSNPs to your suite of Medicare plan types helps you to maximize your sales growth potential.
 Here's how.

-Year-round selling
+Potential year-round selling opportunities

-With DSNPs, you can sell outside the Annual Election Period (AEP) to dualeligible beneficiaries who qualify thanks to DSNP Special Election Periods (SEPs).
+With DSNPs, you can sell outside the Annual Election Period (AEP) to dual eligible beneficiaries who may qualify for one of the Medicaid Special Election Periods (SEPs).

 No additional certification, licensing or contracting needed